EUGENE M. MCCARTHY, PHD GENETICS

 Nevertheless, even initially, these two flies in the theoretical ointment fail to obscure the remarkable fact that a single nonprimate has all of the simple, non-synergistic traits distinguishing humans from their primate kin.
 Such a finding is strongly consistent with the hypothesis that this particular animal once hybridized with the chimpanzee to produce the first humans.
 In a very simple manner, this assumption immediately accounts for a large number of facts that otherwise appear to be entirely unrelated.

 What is this other animal that has all these traits?
 The answer is Sus scrofa, the ordinary pig.
 What are we to think of this fact?
 If we conclude that pigs did in fact cross with apes to produce the human race, then an avalanche of old ideas must crash to the earth.
 But, of course, the usual response to any new perspective is “That can’t be right, because I don’t already believe it.”
 This is the very response that many people had when Darwin first proposed that humans might be descended from apes, an idea that was perceived as ridiculous, or even as subversive and dangerous.
 And yet, today this exact viewpoint is widely entertained.
 Its wide acceptance can be attributed primarily to the established fact that humans hold many traits in common with primates.
 That’s what made it convincing.
 But perhaps Darwin told only half the story.
-We believe that humans are related to chimpanzees because humans share so many traits with chimpanzees.
+Scientists argue that humans are related to chimpanzees because humans share so many traits with chimpanzees.
 Is it not rational then also, if pigs have all the traits that distinguish humans from other primates, to suppose that humans are also related to pigs?
-Let us take it as our hypothesis, then, that humans are the product of ancient hybridization between pig and chimpanzee.
+Let us consider, then, the hypothesis that humans are the product of ancient hybridization between pig and chimpanzee.
 Given the facts presented in the discussion of stabilization theory on this website, it seems highly likely that humans are hybrids of some kind.
 This particular hypothesis concerning the nature of our parentage is, as we shall see, a fruitful one.
 For the present there’s no need to make a definite decision on the matter, but certain lines of reasoning do suggest the idea should be taken seriously: